hugohammer/LFR-IMN/README.md

 ## Running the Examples

 We provide a ready-to-use synthetic data example to demonstrate how Local Fidelity Regularization (LFR) prevents degenerate weight collapse and perfectly recovers ground-truth feature attributions.
+The example can be run using either a MPL or TabResNet backbone, the latter used in the original IMN paper.
+To run the code with the TabResNet backbone, you will need access to the original [IMN codebase](https://github.com/ArlindKadra/IMN).

-To run the default example (which uses a Multilayer Perceptron backbone), simply execute:
+To run the default example, simply execute:

 ```bash
 python examples/synthetic_example.py